tacaswell/tacaswell.github.io/content/intermediate-git.md

 Summary: Understanding how Git views the world for fun and profit

-This post assumes you have already accepted that you have to use `git` and know enough `git` incanttaions to get by day-to-day but now want to be able to reason about what `git` is doing and why rather than just memorizing incantations.
+This post assumes you have already accepted that you have to use `git` and know enough `git` incantations to get by day-to-day but now want to be able to reason about what `git` is doing and why rather than just memorizing incantations.